Xilinx/Vitis_Libraries/ultrasound/docs/src/introduction/overview.rst

 AIE Card
 ~~~~~~~~~~~~~~~~~~~~~

 Hardware modules and kernels are designed to work with vck190 cards.
+From 2025.1 release, a set of new-added L1 and L2 APIs can be emulated on the VEK280 device which is based on AIE-ML architecture.

 * `vck190 <https://www.xilinx.com/products/boards-and-kits/vck190.html>`_